Test and Trace Support payment

-If you meet all of the above criteria (whether you are applying for yourself or you are applying because the child or young person is self-isolating) but you are not in receipt of one of these benefits you may still be eligible for the payment under the Cheshire East Discretionary Test and Trace Scheme (PDF, 292KB) if you can demonstrate that all of the following additional criteria apply to you:
+If you meet all of the above criteria (whether you are applying for yourself or you are applying because the child or young person is self-isolating) but you are not in receipt of one of these benefits you may still be eligible for the payment under the Cheshire East Discretionary Test and Trace Scheme, if you can demonstrate that all of the following additional criteria apply to you:

 - I will face financial hardship as a result of not being able to work whilst I am self-isolating or because the child or young person is self-isolating.

 Before you start your application

 We will ask you about your employment or self-employment so we can check that you cannot work from home and that you will lose income because you are self-isolating or while caring for the child or young person while they self-isolate.

 At the end of the application form, you will be asked to upload documentary evidence to support your application.
 You can upload PDF and Microsoft Word documents and photographs / images of documents.

 This is the evidence you will need to have ready.
 We cannot consider your application without all of this:

-- Your notification from NHS Test and Trace asking you or the child or young person to self-isolate.
-This will include the date you were notified and a Unique 8 digit ID number known as a CTAS reference number and must have been sent to you on or after Monday 28 September 2020 when the scheme launched or on or after 8 March 2021 when the scheme was extended to include a child or young person.
+- The notification from NHS Test and Trace asking you or the child or young person to self-isolate.
+This will include the date notified and a Unique 8 digit ID number known as a CTAS reference number.
+This must have been sent to you on or after Monday 28 September 2020 when the scheme launched or on or after 8 March 2021 when the scheme was extended to include a child or young person.